 The highly absorbent nature of fungi and their mycelial “root systems” support ecosystems by ingesting nutrients from the plant matter they decompose and re-dispersing them to other plants and trees.
 Fungi’s natural function as super-powered decomposers and nutrient dispersers has served as the backbone of almost all ecosystems.

 If this sounds radical, consider their origins.
 For instance, fungi began existing on land hundreds of millions of years prior to plants.
-One of the enzymes fungi produces, oxalic acid, is postulated to be the catalyst for the degradation of minerals and rock that became the calcium-rich soil that plants grow in (23).
-Consuming hard-to-breakdown substances make fungi an ideal agent to turn to for solutions to the problem of human waste and pollution.
+One of the enzymes fungi produce, oxalic acid, is postulated to be the catalyst for the degradation of minerals and rock that became the calcium-rich soil that plants grow in [23].
+Consuming hard-to-breakdown organic compounds makes fungi an ideal agent to turn to for solutions to the problem of human waste and environmental pollution.

 These unique beings may hold the key to reversing the tremendous havoc humans have been wreaking on our planet.
-By using their natural powers of absorption, decomposition, and adaptation, mushrooms can help us make amends to this beautiful planet through mycoremediation.
+By using their natural powers of absorption, decomposition, and adaptation, other mushroom species can help us make amends to this beautiful planet through mycoremediation.

 It just so happens that the concept of waste conversion has been in the consciousness of Kingdom Fungi for a billion years—in a sense, they are the “OG” recyclers of the Earth.
 Mycoremediation is the very reason the forests are lush and beautiful rather than full of stacks of dead animals and bits of expired natural shrapnel.